Cyndeon/cyndeon.github.io/_posts/2025-01-20-OpenXrCustomEngine.md

     return true;
 }
 ```
-In this function, we create the instance for OpenXR, this is also where extra extensions can be enabled for specific rendering libraries such as OpenGL (like we are using in this example), OpenGL_ES or Vulkan, but also more platform specific ones that can enable hand-tracking, body tracking, face tracking and more, if your device can use those functions of course.
+In this function, we create the instance for OpenXR, which initializes the OpenXR loader and establishes communication with the runtime.
+This is also where extra extensions can be enabled for specific rendering libraries such as OpenGL (like we are using in this example), OpenGL_ES or Vulkan, but also more platform specific ones that can enable hand-tracking, body tracking, face tracking and more, if your device can use those functions of course.
+The XR_KHR_opengl_enable extension is mandatory for OpenGL integration as it provides the functions needed to bind OpenGL contexts to OpenXR sessions.
+The apiVersion field tells the runtime which version of the OpenXR API we're targeting (XR_CURRENT_API_VERSION resolves to the version defined by the SDK headers).
+Note that API layers for debugging and validation can also be enabled here via enabledApiLayerCount and enabledApiLayerNames, similar to Vulkan validation layers.
 For more information about what extensions are available, [there is a list of them available on their site here.](https://registry.khronos.org/OpenXR/specs/1.1/html/xrspec.html?extension-appendices-list#extension-appendices-list)

 #### GetSystem()